kkai/web-source/content/post/2012-07-07-phd-thesis-sources-on-github.md

 ***
-Please share if you make improvements, there are a lot of hacks and quick fixes in the sources.
+Please share if you make improvements, there are a lot of quick hacks in the sources regarding templating.
+Overall, I'm happy how the final document looks, yet there are small things to be improved.

 ***
 I'll try to share most of the algorithms discussed in my dissertation.